bruvellu/cephalic-furrow/3-text/furrow.md

 Finally, we define and count a *fold* when we find that a particle's distance from the rigid boundary is greater than a threshold value.
 To calculate this threshold, we measure the maximum distance that particles can achieve when the tissue is in a stress-free state.
 This threshold was calculated to be $0.035L$.
-The code for the model and simulations will be available in a Zenodo repository [@Krishna2023-hu].
+The code for the model and simulations is available in a Zenodo repository [@Krishna2023-hu].

 ## Data visualization and figure assembly